US judge bars deportations under Trump travel ban

 The order barred U.S. border agents from removing anyone who arrived in the U.S. with a valid visa from Iraq, Syria, Iran, Sudan, Libya, Somalia and Yemen.
 It also covered anyone with an approved refugee application.

-It was unclear how quickly the order might affect people in detention, or whether it would allow others to resume flying.
+It was unclear how quickly the judge’s order might affect people in detention, or whether it would allow others to resume flying.
+The White House said the court ruling affected a small number of people who had boarded planes before the White House order was issued.

+Homeland Security said those travelers “were inconvenienced while enhanced security measures were implemented.
+These individuals went through enhanced security screenings and are being processed for entry to the United States, consistent with our immigration laws and judicial orders.”

+But the detention of the travelers caused a great deal of confusion.

 “Realistically, we don’t even know if people are going to be allowed onto the planes,” said ACLU lawyer Lee Gelernt.
 “This order would protect people who they allow to come here and reach U.S. soil.”